zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-faq/index.md

 ### Are native applications supported?

-Google Chrome OS is a web-centric system, so all applications are web applications; this provides powerful and simple manageability and security.
+Google ChromeOS is a web-centric system, so all applications are web applications; this provides powerful and simple manageability and security.
 To write applications that will benefit from native code execution we recommend using NativeClient, an open source project that allows web apps to run native code securely within a browser.
 See
 <http://code.google.com/chrome/nativeclient/> for more details.

-Of course Chromium OS is open source, and it's Linux.
+Of course ChromiumOS is open source, and it's Linux.
 This means that as a developer you can do pretty much anything you want, including installing any Linux application.